garybgenett/gary-os/README.md

-The `/\_build` directory is created by [Compile], which archives the [Linux Kernel] and [Portage] configurations, along with the [stage3] tarball and [meta-repo] tree used.
+The `/\_build` directory is created by [Compile], which archives the [Linux Kernel] and [Portage] configurations, along with the [stage3] tarball and [Portage] tree used.
 The purpose of this directory is to centralize everything needed to reproduce the build.

 After [Compile] or [Manage], the `/\_gentoo` directory will be created by [gentoo/.emergent].
 It performs a number of checks of the [Portage]